VasiAndras/LicenseExam-CompSci2024-VA/README.md

 # [ENG]

-This repository contains the source code for the thesis of <b>ANDRÁS VASI (COMPUTER SCIENCE - SAPIENTIA EMTE - MAROSVÁSÁRHELY CAMPUS [2020 - 2024])</b>.
+This repository contains the thesis of <b>ANDRÁS VASI (COMPUTER SCIENCE - SAPIENTIA EMTE - MAROSVÁSÁRHELY CAMPUS [2020 - 2024])</b>.
 Here you can find the documentation and source code related to the thesis titled <b>Hand Vein Scanner</b>, including research and development results, as well as achievements presented at various student conferences.

 ## Table of Contents
 - src/: The main source code directory containing all necessary components and modules of the project.